The Wells Family

 Confirmed in Last Will and Testament of Richard Wells

-Children of J OHN WELLS and
+Children of JOHN WELLS and SARAH EDWARDS are:

 i.
 JASPER4 WELLS, b.
 1820.